Can you go to Jail for Drink Driving?

 It is a misconception that attending Court without a lawyer in your corner will result in the Court being lenient, this is far from the truth and the reality is that if you attend Court and represent yourself you are attending Court grossly unprepared for what awaits.

-Due to our skill and expertise in successfully defending motorists throughout England & Wales, we are regarded as one of the Top Ranked Motoring Defence Law Firms in Birmingham and Milton Keynes.
+Due to our skill and expertise in successfully defending motorists throughout England & Wales, we are regarded as one of the Top Ranked Motoring Defence Law Firms in the country.
+We are a top tier law firm in The Legal 500 and with Chambers & Partners.

-Our solicitors are dedicated towards providing our clients with the best possible chance of a successful outcome and we frequently receive 5 Star Reviews and positive feedback from our clients on Google Reviews, Trustpilot and Yell.
+Our legal team are dedicated towards providing our clients with the best possible chance of a successful outcome and we frequently receive 5 Star Reviews and positive feedback from our clients on Google Reviews and Trustpilot